C0mposer/C-Game-Modding-Utility/README.md

 1.  **Code caves:** First things first, we need a free place in the games ram that can be used for the mod code.
 The easiest way is to look for unused/free sections of the games main executable, that also still happens to get loaded into ram.
 These free sections are called [code caves.](https://en.wikipedia.org/wiki/Code_cave)  (*These can unused/debug strings, unused functions/code, sometimes a block of 0's, etc*.
 If you need help finding a code cave, [see here](https://github.com/C0mposer/C-Game-Modding-Utility/wiki/Finding-a-Code-Cave))
 Once you have found a code cave you fill out its info, and click "**Add/Save Codecave**":
 ![codecaves](images/codecaves.png)
 a.
-Give the codecave a name
+Give the code cave a name
 b.
 Fill out the address in RAM
 c.
 Fill out the equivalent address in main executable (or enter offset)
 d.
+Fill out the size of the code cave
+e.
 Choose .c/.cpp files in your projects *src/* dir you'd like to be compiled into the codecave area
 (*main.c is used by default.
 For multiple files, seperate by comma or space*)

 2. **Hooks:** Once you have found a code cave to place your custom mod code into, you'll need a way to get the game to actually run it!
 This is where a [hook](https://en.wikipedia.org/wiki/Hooking#:~:text=Function%20hooking%20is%20implemented%20by,injected%20code) comes in.
 A hook is a function in the original game, from which we redirect to our custom code.
 The most simple and useful type of hook for a mod is a function in the original game that gets ran every frame.
 Our custom code runs whenever the hooked function runs.
 So if our hook runs every frame, so will our custom code!